 At times, the list of papers on my arxiv author's page

-may be more up-to-date than the list below (but it will probably always miss the first four items from this list).
+may be more up-to-date than the list below (or the other way around; but it will probably always miss the first four items from this list).

 Sigma^1_3-absoluteness in forcing extensions.
 Master's thesis, University of Vienna, 2004 (adviser: Sy Friedman).

 - Projective measure without projective Baire.
 PhD thesis, University